Guice, LSU defense overwhelm Louisville in Citrus Bowl

 TAKEAWAY

-LSU: There was a thought that the Tigers offense could be slowed with the loss of Fournette, but Guice gave a convincing performance to show the offense didn't miss a beat with him running the ball.
-The Tigers defensive front was too fast and too dominant for Jackson and the Cardinals offense.
+LSU: The Tigers defensive front was too fast and too dominant for Jackson and the Cardinals offense.
 Louisville was 0 for 13 on third-down conversions well into the fourth quarter before converting its first.

 POLL IMPLICATIONS